jyturley/cooking/main/README.md

 - Chicken thighs are much more preferrable over chicken breast.
 They are easier to cook well and they taste better.
 The thigh meat compliments the mohito marinade very well, imho.

 ### Directions
+1. If meat is frozen, thaw it out.
-1. Add all ingredients except for the meat in a food processer.
+2. Add all ingredients except for the meat in a food processer.
 Pulse until shallots are finely chopped.
 (Alternatively, you can cut everything up very finely yourself with a knife).
-2. Add marinade to bowl with 1-2lb of meat.
+3. Add marinade to bowl with 1-2lb of meat.
 Let it sit for 1-24hours.
-3. Preheat oven to 400ºF and pan fry marinated chicken on a hot pan.
+4. Preheat oven to 400ºF and pan fry marinated chicken on a hot pan.
 Put the chicken on the pan when surface of pan is around ~200ºF.
 Pan fry the chicken until char marks appear on all sides.
-4. Stick it in the oven until internal temperatur of chicken reaches 160-165ºF
+5. Stick it in the oven until internal temperatur of chicken reaches 160-165ºF.
+This is approximately 15min